Start the interactive login flow docker login azure

 docker volume rm acidockerstorage/aci-test-volume.

-Custom DNS name in ACI
+Custom DNS name

 When running multi-container applications in ACI, you can request a custom DNS name.
 To be more precise, you instruct Azure to link a subdomain of